hjk789/NXEnhanced/README.md

 - You can suggest changes, either by opening issues or by doing pull requests.
 - You can create or participate in discussions, give feedback and rate this project.
 - You can link to this project's repository homepage (https://github.com/hjk789/NXEnhanced).
-- You can modify your copy as you like, although it's recommended that you suggest this modification to be included in the original, so all users can benefit.
+- You can modify your downloaded copy as you like, although it's recommended that you suggest this modification to be included in the original, so all users can benefit.
 - You can make a fork of this project, provided that: 1.
 You fork it inside GitHub, by clicking on the "Fork" button of this project's repository web page; and 2.
 You fork it in order to push changes to this project's repository with a pull request.
-If you don't fit in these conditions, don't fork it, "*Star*"/favorite it instead.
+If you don't fit in these conditions, don't fork it, "*Star*" it instead.
 - You cannot do any other action not allowed in this license.

 I have no association with NextDNS Inc., I'm just a user of their DNS service who needed the features NX Enhanced provides.
 NX Enhanced is a completely voluntary work.
 I am not responsible for any damage or leak, directly or indirectly related to the use or misuse of this software.
 The responsibility is completely on it's users.
 Use it at your own risk.
 There are no warranties, either implied or stated.